signetlabdei/lorawan/USAGE.md

 - `chirpstack-example`

-Examples can be run via the `./ns3 run "chirpstack-example [options]"` command.
+Examples can be run via the `./ns3 run --enable-sudo "chirpstack-example [options]"` command.

 Options can be retrived with `./ns3 run "chirpstack-example --help"`.